 The Purdue PLM Certificate Program combines concepts with experiential learning to maximize a practical, “real world” focus on Product Lifecycle Management (PLM).
 The program focuses on areas that are critical for any successful PLM implementation – digital product definition, product data management and "downstream" processes like virtual manufacturing.
 After completing this program, participants will have a better understanding of these interconnected technologies that enable companies to make better business decisions throughout the lifecycle of a product.
-What really makes the Purdue program different from other PLM Certificate Programs are the hands-on workshops in a miniature PLM environment where concepts are demonstrated in a way a lecture or readings cannot.
+There are two components of the Purdue program make it different from other PLM Certificate Programs.
+The first are hands-on workshops in a miniature PLM environment (provided) where concepts are demonstrated in a way a lecture or readings cannot.
 The second is the inclusion of CM2 configuration management principles in all three courses to the extent that in addition to the earning the PLM Certificate, students will earn credit for the first IpX CM2 course, CM2-01 Foundation of Operational Excellence: Your journey for reshaping legacy business processes and systems starts here.
 CM2-01 is the first course in the CM2-Comprehensive certification program.
 For more information about CM2-01 click here.

 - Digital Product Definition in PLM Environments - next Course 1 starts soon - Click here for more information!